andreasmhallberg/readingnotes/Trudgill, 1975. Accent, dialect and the school.md

   1. Form part of standard variety but there is an idea that it is erroneous (e.g. stranded preposition, "It is me").
 Often rules derived from Latin.
 42-43 [See Curzan 2015]
   2. Form not part of standard.
 Dialectal form.
 Stigmatized.
 44

-- Pedagogical/educational problems related to standard-dialect variation :63-64
+- Pedagogical/educational problems related to standard-dialect variation: 63-64
   1. Accent: reading and spelling difficulty, if the teacher is not familiar with the child's accent.
   2. Accent: alienation from school, if attempts are made to change the child’s accent.
   3. Dialect: interference from the native dialect in standard English, if standard English is required or rewarded.